 Being able to depreciate the adjusted cost basis of your yacht – which is the balance of the purchase price after the Section 179 expense deduction and the 50% bonus depreciation deduction – over 10 years.

-Deducting against your charter income and other employment income, as well as typical charter related expenses including insurance, slip fees, loan interest, repairs and property tax, etc.
+Deducting against how to reduce taxable income and other employment income, as well as typical charter related expenses including insurance, slip fees, loan interest, repairs and property tax return, deduction, etc.

 More income from chartering your yacht, which will vary depending on your yacht’s size and the charter company you select.

 Of course, if you are considering placing your yacht in the charter for tax rates 2020 purposes, then you should first consult with a certified tax accountant.
 At GROCO we can help answer all your tax questions regarding purchasing and owning a yacht and placing it in the charter.
 Please contact us today at 1-877-CPA-2006 or click here to connect with us online.